-The search for better employment opportunities and wages is the key mechanism by which the majority of the world’s population, especially the poor, can hope to improve their lives.
+The search for better employment opportunities and wages is the key mechanism by which the majority of the world’s population, and especially the poor, can hope to improve their lives.
 Migration is therefore an essential path toward worldwide poverty eradication and economic growth.
-This forthcoming Policy Research Report will examine the determinants and labor market impacts of global migration patterns, and consider the impact on destination and source countries, as well as the migrants themselves.
+This Policy Research Report examines the determinants and labor market impacts of global migration patterns, and considers the impact on destination and source countries, as well as the migrants themselves.

 This report argues that CCTs have been an effective way to redistribute income to the poor, while recognizing that even the best-designed and best-managed program cannot fulfill all of the needs of a comprehensive social protection system.

 This report noted that globalization has helped reduce poverty in a large number of developing countries but it must be harnessed better to help the world’s poorest, most marginalized countries improve the lives of their citizens.

 You have clicked on a link to a page that is not part of the beta version of the new worldbank.org.
 Before you leave, we’d love to get your feedback on your experience while you were here.
 Will you take two minutes to complete a brief survey that will help us to improve our website?

 Thank you for agreeing to provide feedback on the new version of worldbank.org; your response will help us to improve our website.

 Thank you for participating in this survey!
 Your feedback is very helpful to us as we work to improve the site functionality on worldbank.org.